|Position:||Director of Operations|

-Curtis Ledbetter will start his seventh season as Director of Operations for the Nebraska baseball program in 2017.
+Curtis Ledbetter completed his ninth season as director of operations for the Nebraska baseball program in 2017.
 He will enter his 10th year in 2018.

 Ledbetter, who joined the Husker staff in May of 2008, assists with coordinating on-campus recruiting, business administration and is the director of the Nebraska Baseball Academy.

 A former all-conference performer at NU, Ledbetter returned to the Husker program following a stint in professional baseball.
 An 18th-round draft pick of the Seattle Mariners in 2005, Ledbetter played professional baseball for three years, earning Frontier League all-star honors in 2007 – his final season in the professional ranks.
 In addition to his playing duties, he worked at the Nebraska Baseball Academy.